Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: INTRODUCTION

-DA - or \lq\lq optimal estimation\rq\rq\ in control theory - is an inverse formulation~\cite{tarantola2005inverse}: calculating from measurements the processes that produced those measurements, given a model's response to input.
-DA is distinct from machine learning in that the generative model is assumed to be known, along with the coordinate system and parameterization.
-This paper uses simulated data from a model in which the correct parameter values are known.
+The experiments described in this paper are simulations, where \lq\lq data\rq\rq\ are generated from a model whose parameter values are known.
 Simulated experiments are a critical first step in testing the applicability of DA to a particular dynamical system, in advance of \lq\lq flying blind\rq\rq\ with real experimental data.
 Further, in simulations one may use whichever measurements one desires, regardless of whether such measurements are currently possible to take in a laboratory.
-It is in this way that DA can guide future experimental design, as is the case with instrumentation for weather prediction~\cite{an2017estimating}.
-Further, for neuron and network models, DA can identify the particular forms of stimulating currents that yield parameter estimates of the desired accuracy.
+It is in this way that DA lends itself readily to informing experimental design.
+In References~\cite{toth2011dynamical,kostuk2012dynamical,meliza2014estimating}, for example, a simulated DA procedure identified which forms of experimentally-injected electrical currents would yield parameter estimations of a desired precision, and the laboratory design was amended accordingly (see \textit{Discussion}).